Eduardo Bauermann: Paraná

 On 4 January 2019, Bauermann signed a one-year contract with Paraná, after the club agreed to a "partnership" with Internacional.
 A backup option to Rodolfo Filemon and Fernando Timbó during the Campeonato Paranaense, he subsequently became a starter during the Série B as his side missed out promotion after finishing sixth.

 América Mineiro

 On 4 January 2020, Bauermann agreed to a two-year deal with América Mineiro also in the second division.
 He featured sparingly in his first season, as his side achieved promotion to the top tier.

 Bauermann became a regular starter in his second campaign, featuring in 35 league matches as his side qualified to the Copa Libertadores for the first time ever.

 Santos

 In November 2021, Bauermann agreed to a pre-contract with Santos, effective as of the following year.
 On 3 January of the following year, his three-year deal was confirmed by the club.

 Bauermann made his debut for Peixe on 26 January 2022, starting in a 0–0 Campeonato Paulista away draw against Inter de Limeira.
-He scored his first goal for the club on 6 February, netting the opener in a 1–1 draw at Guarani.
+He scored his first goal for the club on 6 February, netting the opener in a 1–1 draw at Guarani, and established himself as a first choice during the year.

+On 29 June 2023, Bauermann left Santos on a mutual agreement.

+Alanyaspor

+On 3 July 2023, Bauermann was announced at Turkish side Alanyaspor.
+On 11 September, however, after the ban was made international by FIFA, he rescinded his contract and left without debuting.

+Everton de Viña del Mar

+In June 2024, Bauermann signed with Everton in the Chilean Primera División.

+International career

+Bauermann represented Brazil at under-17 and under-20 levels, playing in the 2013 South American U-17 Championship and the 2013 FIFA U-17 World Cup with the former and the 2015 South American U-20 Championship with the latter.

+Involvement in match-fixing scandal

+On 8 May 2023, conversations between Bauermann and a gambler involved in a gang investigated by the Public Ministry of Goiás were leaked.
+The following day, after a meeting, Santos announced, in an official note, that Bauermann was separated from the first team squad.

+On 16 May 2023, Bauermann's contract with Santos was suspended.
+He was judged by the STJD on 1 June and received a 12-match ban; the decision was later changed to a 360-day suspension from the sport and a R$ 35,000 fine on 7 July.